• Even though I am Positive Parenting Ally, I'm not an uncritical advocate of

 As adults this virus like program is still ruling our actions.
 We still believe that love and acceptance is something we have to 'work for'.

-In this way positive reinforcement parenting is a 'candied' behavior control technique aimed at making kids work for love.
+In this way reinforcement parenting is a 'candied' behavior control technique aimed at making kids work for love.

 Positive reinforcement parenting is a politically correct way of manipulating our kids' behavior to make them do what we want.